-VI.A.3.1 Water Quality Standards (Part 2.1.1)
+V.A.3.1 Water Quality Standards (Part 2.1.1)

-Permittees are required to control discharges as necessary to not cause or contribute to an exceedance of applicable surface water quality standards.
-ADEQ expects that compliance with the other conditions in the permit (e.g., the control measures, corrective actions, etc.) will result in discharges that are controlled as necessary as not cause or contribute to an exceedance of an applicable surface water quality standard in the protected surface water body.
+Permittees are required to control discharges as necessary to not cause or contribute to an exceedance of an applicable surface water quality standard.
+ADEQ expects that compliance with the other conditions in the permit (e.g., the control measures, corrective actions, etc.) will result in discharges that are controlled as necessary to not cause or contribute to an exceedance of an applicable surface water quality standard in the protected surface water body.
 If the permittee becomes aware, or ADEQ determines, that the discharge causes or contributes to a surface water quality standard exceedance, corrective actions and ADEQ notification are required.
-In addition, at any time ADEQ may impose additional, more stringent water quality-based requirements on a site-specific basis, or require an individual permit, if information suggests that the discharge is not controlled as necessary to not cause or contribute to an exceedance of an applicable surface water quality standards.
+In addition, at any time ADEQ may impose additional, more stringent water quality-based requirements on a site-specific basis, or require an individual permit, if information suggests that the discharge is not controlled as necessary to not cause or contribute to an exceedance of an applicable surface water quality standard.

-VI.A.3.2 Existing Discharge to an Impaired Water with an Approved TMDL (Part 2.1.1.1.a)
+V.A.3.2 Existing Discharge to an Impaired Water with an Approved TMDL (Part 2.1.1.1.a)

 This Section specifies ADEQ may inform permittees that additional requirements are necessary for the discharge to be consistent with the assumptions and requirements of an applicable TMDL and its wasteload allocation (WLA).
 Where an operator indicates on its NOI that a discharge is to one of the types of waters this section covers, ADEQ will review the applicable TMDL to determine whether it includes provisions that apply to the individual discharger or its industrial sector.
-ADEQ will determine whether any more stringent requirements are necessary to comply with the WLA, whether compliance with the existing permit limits is sufficient, or alternatively, whether an individual permit application is necessary.
+ADEQ will determine whether any more stringent requirements are necessary to comply with the WLA, whether compliance with the existing permit limits is sufficient, or, alternatively, whether an individual permit application is necessary.

-VI.A.3.3 Existing Discharge to an Impaired Water without an Approved TMDL (Part 2.1.1.b)
+V.A.3.3 Existing Discharge to an Impaired Water without an Approved TMDL (Part 2.1.1.b)

 This section reiterates the requirement for permittees that discharge to an impaired water without an approved or established TMDL, must still control the discharge as necessary to not cause or contribute to an exceedance of an applicable surface water quality standard (Part 2.1.2).
 ADEQ expects permittees will achieve this if they comply with other requirements in the permit including monitoring requirements for impaired water discharges in Part 6.2.3.
-However, if information in the NOI, required reports, or from other sources indicates that discharges are not controlled as necessary to not cause or contribute to an exceedance of an applicable surface water quality standard, ADEQ may inform operators of the need to implement additional measures on a site-specific basis to ensure the WQBEL is met, or alternatively, of the need to apply for an individual permit.
+However, if information in the NOI, required reports, or from other sources indicates that discharges are not controlled as necessary to not cause or contribute to an exceedance of an applicable surface water quality standard, ADEQ may inform operators of the need to implement additional measures on a site-specific basis to ensure the WQBEL is met, or, alternatively, of the need to apply for an individual permit.

-VI.A.3.4 New Discharge to an Impaired Water (Part 2.1.1.1.c.)
+V.A.3.4 New Discharge to an Impaired Water (Part 2.1.1.1.c.)
 (Applicable only to discharges to WOTUS)

-This provision requires permittees that are "new sources" or meet the definition of "new discharger" (see Appendix A) that discharge to impaired waters, to maintain control measures that have been implemented to meet the eligibility requirements of Part 1.1.4.6.
+This provision requires permittees that are "new sources" or meet the definition of "new discharger" (see Appendix A) that discharge to impaired waters that is a WOTUS, to maintain control measures that have been implemented to meet the eligibility requirements of Part 1.1.4.6.
+Note: a SWPPP does not have to be submitted if the new discharge or new source is to a non-WOTUS impaired or not-attaining water.
 This section does not apply to discharges to non-WOTUS protected surface waters.
 See A.R.S 49-255.04(B)(1).